jcmaeng/CarND_Term1_P5_VehicleDetectionNTracking/writeup.md

 I chose these parameter values by lots of experiments.
 I run this algorithm with each parameter values and check the result image repeatedly.

-####3 .
+#### 3 .
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using extracted features which are HOG features for all channels, spatial and color features.
+I trained a linear SVC using extracted features which are HOG features for all channels, spatial and color features.
+The code for this step is contained in the `detect_vehicles()` (from line 78 to 111).
+After extracting features to need from those images, then stacking whole feature data for training with `np.vstack()` and make label data with `np.hstack()`.
+I normalized with `sklearn.preprocessing.StandardScaler` and split up data into randomized training and test sets. (the ratio of test set is 20%)

+The classifier is trained with parameter C=0.0001, where this value was selected based on the accuracies of train and test set.
+After some training, the training accuracy was always high, so the C was lowered because it meant overfitting.
+The final accuracy obtained on the test set was 98.41%.
+The classifier and the scaler were saved using pickle, so they can be reused whenever the camera images coming to process.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I tried to use the sliding window search directly but it did not show good result.
+So I applied HOG subsampling window search method from the lesson 35. :) After dozens and hundreds of test, I decided to apply scales of 1.0 and 1.5.
+Too many scales were not useful to me.
+As you can see the code in the line 130 of `main.py`, `find_cars()` function of `CarFinder` was invoked for each scale and obtained position list of cars.

 ![alt text][image3]